 The essential components of this slice are the Time, Version and Measure dimension, located in the upper portion of the wizard.
 The Other Dimensions, found in the below portion, will further fine tune your prediction.
 More exact specifications make your data slice smaller and your predictions more accurate.

 Set Defaults button dynamically selects the dimensions and elements it determines as most likely to serve your needs.
 You may, of course, also select your source material manually.
 Simply chose the start and end time from the comboboxes and click the adjustment icons () to select the rest of your source material, which can include multiple elements per dimension (except the Time and Target Version dimension).
+When setting your prediction source, please note: more specific element selections make for more accurate forecasts.

 When you are finished, click next.